smartface/router/README.md

     // or specified step back
     this.router.goBackto(-3); // go back to first page

-    // and you can test your request abefore do request if(this.router.canGoBack(-2))
+    // and you can test your request before do if(this.router.canGoBack(-2))
         // do something
     else if(this.router.canGoBacktoUrl('/some/path/to/back'))